BrunoOGoes/PhDThesisSPI/README.md

 [Chapter 6: The spin-photon interface subjected to a in-plane magnetic field](Chapter6)

-**
-Acknowledgments.** This project has received funding from the European Union’s Horizon 2020 Research and innovation Programme under the Marie Skłodowska-Curie Grant Agreement No. 861097.
+Acknowledgments: This project has received funding from the European Union’s Horizon 2020 Research and innovation Programme under the Marie Skłodowska-Curie Grant Agreement No. 861097.